Leonard-Litz Foundation will match every dollar donated by Dec 31. GIVE NOW!

 About Our Activities

 Gaming (Role Play)

 About Our Initiatives

 About eleven years ago, a counselor named Erik, who is gay, called me into the middle of one of our community meetings.
 He told me I needed to do more to support the LGBTQ community at camp.

-I remember feeling a little defensive, and thinking “what does he want me to do?”
-Looking back, I think that Erik recognized there was a lot more myself and our camp could do.
-We want to make sure everyone who identifies as part of the LGBTQ+ community feels safe, welcomed and honored to be exactly who they are at Odyssey.
+I remember feeling a little defensive and thinking, “what does he want me to do?”
+Looking back, I think that Erik recognized there was a lot more that our camp could do.
+We want to ensure everyone who identifies as part of the LGBTQ+ community feels safe, welcomed, and honored to be exactly who they are at Odyssey.

 I think if Erik came back to camp today, he would see that we’ve come a long way in supporting the LGBTQ community.

 One thing I have done is hire several great counselors who happen to be Gay, Transgender, or identify as gender non-binary.
 Hiring these counselors has been a great thing for our camp.
-They’re important work as role models, teachers and leaders each summer has made them a valuable part of our community.
+Each summer, their important work as role models, teachers, and leaders has made them a valuable part of our community.

 I’m glad Erik had the courage many years ago to share his opinion.
 And I hope people will continue to give honest feedback to help us improve our community and the lives of the campers who come to Odyssey Teen Camp.

 A great place for teens to be exactly who they are in a community that celebrates diversity.